 When arriving at a meeting, Polish people shake hands.
 YES/NO Some people exchange embraces or even a kiss during a greeting.
 YES/NO This indicates familiarity rather than love.
 YES/NO A kissed greeting is not only a delicate touch of cheeks.
 YES/NO It is neccessary to have information about addressing people in Polish culture.
 YES/NO If you are not familiar with Poles, call them Pan (Mr) or Pani (Ms).
 YES/NO Dropping the Mr or Ms and using only such titles as Director, President, YES/NO or professions (Waiter, Driver, Cashier) is taken as impolite behaviour.
 Bruderszaft is something like a fraternal toast.
-YES/NO , e
+YES/NO

 9 Try to create your own critical incident on the basis of your or someone's experience with acculturation and culture shock.
-Present it to the other students. with acculturation and culture snock.
-Fresen i it to the other students.
+Present it to the other students.
+UNIT 6 out their goals through carry multicultural teams.
+Performance of multicultural teams can be examined from an intercultural communication perspective as the diverse team structure presents benefits and helps develop products and services.
+Communicating effectively is the biggest challenge for multicultural teams because communication styles differ across cultures.